meltyourface/blank/posts/Devils-Grimoire/Esoteric-Practices-for-Personal-Power-and-Spiritual-Growth/index.md

 Converge with forces from beyond, the unknown realms to seize, A vessel I become for thee, to strengthen will, with darkness freed."

-Working Mechanism: By reciting this incantation, you are invoking your personal power and aligning yourself with the forces of the dark realms, allowing their energies to bolster your own.
+**Working Mechanism**: By reciting this incantation, you are invoking your personal power and aligning yourself with the forces of the dark realms, allowing their energies to bolster your own.
 This merged power can be directed towards manifesting your desires and enhancing your spiritual abilities.

 3. Construction of a Consecrated Altar or Sacred Space